 The Council designated EFH for the species under its FMPs with the 2005 EFH EIS (NMFS 2005).
-Since then, the Council, SSC, and NMFS have further refined how EFH is designated in the North Pacific with each 5-year Review.
-Details on the current EFH designations are provided in the summary report for the last EFH 5-year Review (Simpson et al 2017).
-Any changes to how the Council designates EFH based on this current review will be described in the summary report for this 5-year Review.
+Since then, the Council, SSC, and NMFS have further refined how EFH is designated in the North Pacific with each 5 year review.
+Details on the current EFH designations are provided in the summary report for the last EFH 5-Year Review (Simpson et al 2017).
+Any changes to how the Council designates EFH based on this current review will be described in the summary report for this 5-Year Review.

-- SA concern: Bering Sea crab SAs expressed concerns about the nexus between describing EFH regionally for a species that is managed on smaller, regional scales by stock (e.g., Bristol Bay red king crab). - General response: The EFH regulations specify that EFH must be designated and mapped by species (50 CFR 600.815(a)(1)(i)).
-We welcome the interest of crab scientists to work with EFH analysts to assist in refining the crab EFH designations in the future.
-Our goal is to keep refining EFH information for species with each EFH 5-year Review as the science and data available progresses over time.

-Note that in this 5-year Review, we will have new SDM EFH maps for snow crab in the Arctic Management Area that combines the Chukchi and Beaufort Seas as well as new EFH maps for golden king crab in the Aleutian Islands and Bering Sea and for red king crab in the Aleutian Islands.
+- SA concern: Bering Sea crab SAs expressed concerns about the nexus between describing EFH regionally for a species that is managed on smaller, regional scales by stock (e.g., Bristol Bay red king crab). - O General response: We welcome the interest of crab scientists to work with EFH analysts to assist in refining the crab EFH designations in the future.
+Our goal is to keep refining EFH information for species with each EFH 5-Year Review as the science and data available progresses over time.
+Note that in this 5-Year Review cycle, we will have new SDM EFH maps for snow crab in the Arctic management area that combines the Chukchi and Beaufort Seas as well as new EFH maps for golden king crab in the Aleutian Islands and Bering Sea and for red king crab in the Aleutian Islands.